 Those with misophonia are unable to tune out typical background noise.
 They can experience information overload, making concentration at work or school difficult.
 Their situation can be so intense that it sometimes makes them want to drop out of school or quit a job.
 Special accommodations at work or school can be a big help.

 Family members and friends don’t always understand the nature of this condition.
 They may tell the sufferer to “get used to the sound” or to ignore their triggers.
 It is helpful to note that a person with misophonia doesn’t choose to be sensitive to certain sounds.
 Nor can they decide what to be sensitive to or whether to react in some manner to their trigger sounds.

 Imagine the typical reaction most people have to fingernails scratching down a chalkboard.
-This is irritating and even intolerable to some.
-This is a bit like the reaction people with misophonia experience.
+Some people find this extremely irritating, and some find it intolerable.
+People with misophonia have a similar reaction as this to their trigger sounds.
 But it happens to them a LOT and over common, everyday sounds.
 But the reaction to misophonia is much more intense and is automatic.
 It can include actual panic and ever-growing anger.

 A person with misophonia can respond with annoyance or anger towards a trigger sound.
 When they do, it can be frustrating for the person making the sound.
 In that emotional moment, it can be difficult to distinguish between the noise and its maker.
-This can lead to tension between people.
+It’s not hard to see that this reaction can lead to tension between people.
 Awareness of this possibility can help both parties during the trigger event.